csrc-sdsu/mole/doc/sphinx/source/examples/Tutorials/Two_Way_Wave_Equation/Two_Way_Wave_Equation.md

 | `flops_fd` | Estimated floating-point operation count |

 ### Notes
 We are using an explicit two-step scheme (leapfrog).
 The CFL condition must be satisfied: $ c \Delta t^2 / \Delta x^2 \le 1 $.
 If you change the stepping, or increase the number of cells, be sure to change this value.
 No boundary conditions are applied, the domain is large enough to avoid reflection effects.
-This is to test just the spacial scheme without any boundary considerations.
+This is to test just the spatial scheme without any boundary considerations.

 ---

-## 2. `mimetic_diff_two_way_wave_eq`
+## `mimetic diff two way wave eq`

 **Purpose:** Solve the wave equation using **mimetic difference operators (MD)**.

-The mimetic Laplacian operator `L` replaces the explicit finite-difference stencil, automatically enforcing discrete analogs of conservation and symmetry properties.
+The mimetic Laplacian operator `L` replaces the finite-difference stencil, automatically enforcing discrete analogs of conservation and symmetry properties.

 **Time-stepping scheme:**
 The mimetic operator directly takes the place fo the second derivative (Laplacian), therefore we only need to discretize the time derivative.
 Doing so to Equation (1) yields: